Erastuskanyatta/Streams-in-Java/index.md

-### Getting Started with Streams in Java
-Streams are one of the most powerful features of Java.
+Streams are one of the  powerful features of [Java](https://www.java.com/en/).
 They allow developers to process a collection of data in a declarative manner.
 This makes code clean and concise.

 A stream is a collection of objects that can be piped together to generate a particular outcome.